By Mayo Clinic Staff

 - Avoid using your joint in ways that cause or worsen pain.

-- Apply an ice pack to your painful joint for 15 to 20 minutes a few times each day.
+- Apply ice or a package of frozen peas to your painful joint for 15 to 20 minutes a few times each day.

 - Apply a heating pad, soak in a warm tub or take a warm shower to relax muscles and increase circulation.

 - Shmerling RH.
 Evaluation of the adult with polyarticular pain. http://www.uptodate.com/home.
 Accessed Dec.
 17, 2015.

 - What is arthritis?
 Arthritis Foundation. http://www.arthritis.org/about-arthritis/understanding-arthritis/what-is-arthritis.php.
 Accessed Dec.
 17, 2015.

 - Kimura Y, et al. Evaluation of the child with joint pain or swelling. http://www.uptodate.com/home.
 Accessed Dec.
 17, 2015.

 - Pain in multiple joints.
 Merck Manual Professional Version. http://www.merckmanuals.com/professional/musculoskeletal-and-connective-tissue-disorders/pain-in-and-around-joints/pain-in-multiple-joints.
 Accessed Dec.
 17, 2015.

 - Inflammation and stiffness: The hallmarks of arthritis. http://www.arthritis.org/about-arthritis/understanding-arthritis/arthritis-swelling-and-stiffness.php.
 Accessed Dec.
 17, 2015.